-Evidence of the above registration and written communications must be submitted with the Final Allocation Application.
+Evidence of the above must be submitted with the Final Allocation Application.

 Applicant further commits to make on-going efforts to request that the PHA and HCV administrator make referrals to the proposed development, or request they include relevant information about the proposed development on any listing made available to persons on their waiting lists.